CAST-Extend/com.castsoftware.aip.datamart/README.md

 -------------------------------------+----------+------------
 metric_id                            | INT      | AIP Globally unique metric ID
 rule_name                            | TEXT     | Rule name
-aip_top_priority                     | BOOLEAN  | Check whether this rule is a top priority rule according to AIP cwe                                  | BOOLEAN  | Check whether this rule�detects a CWE weakness omg_ascqm                            | BOOLEAN  | Check whether this rule�detects OMG-ASCQM 2019 weakness owasp_2017                           | BOOLEAN  | Check whether this rule detects a top 10 OWASP 2017 vulnerability
+aip_top_priority                     | BOOLEAN  | Check whether this rule is a top priority rule accordingÂ to AIP cwe                                  | BOOLEAN  | Check whether this rule detects a CWE weakness omg_ascqm                            | BOOLEAN  | Check whether this rule detects OMG-ASCQM 2019 weakness owasp_2017                           | BOOLEAN  | Check whether this rule detects a top 10 OWASP 2017 vulnerability
 ```

 ### DIM_SNAPSHOTS
 A Dimension table to filter measures according to a period.
 * Column YEAR, YEAR_MONTH, YEAR_QUARTER, YEAR_WEEK are set only for the most recent snapshot of this period for this application; they are provided to filter snapshots for a specific period
 * These columns make sense when applications are periodically analyzed.
-For instance, if each application is analyzed once a year, then  we can use the column YEAR as a filter; if some applications are not analyzed every week; then the YEAR_WEEK filter must be used carefully.
+For instance, if each application is analyzed once a year, thenÂ  we can use the column YEAR as a filter; if some applications are not analyzed every week; then the YEAR_WEEK filter must be used carefully.
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------